ovito.pipeline

 to cut away some of the particles.
 Finally, the total number of remaining particles is printed.from ovito.io import import_file from ovito.modifiers import SliceModifier # Import a simulation file.
 This creates a Pipeline object. pipeline = import_file('input/simulation.dump') # Insert a modifier that operates on the data: pipeline.modifiers.append(SliceModifier(normal=(0,0,1), distance=0)) # Compute the effect of the slice modifier by evaluating the pipeline. output = pipeline.compute() print("Remaining particle count:", output.particles.count)

-If you would like to access the unmodified input data of the pipeline, i.e. before it has been processed by any of the modifiers, you can call the
+To access the unmodified input data of the pipeline, i.e. before it has been processed by any of the modifiers, you can call the

-method instead:# Access the pipeline's input data provided by the FileSource: input = pipeline.source.compute() print("Input particle count:", input.particles.count)
+node:# Access the pipeline's input data provided by the FileSource: input = pipeline.source.compute() print("Input particle count:", input.particles.count)

 Data visualization